PopicLab/insilicoSV/docs/use_cases.md

 For `"exact"` overlap mode, the length ranges of the constrained SV's part(s) must be left unspecified.
 An empty anchor is only compatible with the overlap mode `"contained"` and can be used to constrain an insertion target for instance.
+Additionally, the optional parameter `overlap_region_length_range` can be provided to specify a minimum and maximum overlap length.

 If an anchor constrains a dispersion, the dispersion will be intrachromosomal even if the SV is set as interchromosomal (In this case, other unconstrained dispersions of the SV will then be interchromosomal).